CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-Discovering the presence of the Red Wizard at Old Owl Well fulfills a quest given to the party by Daran Edermath in Tuntin.
+Discovering the presence of the Red Wizard at Old Mole Well fulfills a quest given to the party by Daran Edermath in Tuntin.
 If the party parleys with Hamun Kost and reports back to Daran, divide 200 XP equally among the characters.

 If the party confronts and defeats Hamun Kost and his zombies, divide 800 XP equally among the characters.